-Week 12 Friday (31 May 2024) The assessment marks will be released on the certification date.
+Exam Week Friday (18 Oct 2024)

+The assessment marks will be released on the certification date as the presentation will continue till week 12.

 Weighting

 Assessment Criteria

 You will be assessed based on your ability to develop Big Data strategies for data-centric organizations to meet client requirements and to apply Big Data architecture, tools, and technologies for decision making and problem-solving.
 The marking criteria for this assessment are as follows.